jcaillon/valet/docs/content/docs/300.libraries/_index.md

 url: /docs/libraries
 ---

-## 🧩 Source standard libraries
+## 🧩 Standard libraries

+Valet comes with standard libraries that declare many useful functions to use in your commands and scripts.

-A set of standard libraries are available on Valet.
-To use the library functions, you need to _source_ the library that you need, e.g.:
+To use a standard function, you need to `source` the library that declares it.

+E.g. if you need `string::getField` and `interactive::promptYesNo`, do:

 ```bash
 source string